Gravitational collapse: Black holes

-Once a body collapses to within its Schwarzschild radius it forms what is called a black hole, meaning a spacetime region from which not even light can escape.
+Once a body collapses to within its Schwarzschild radius, it forms what is termed a black hole, meaning a spacetime region from which not even light can escape.
 It follows from general relativity and the theorem of Roger Penrose that the subsequent formation of some kind of singularity is inevitable.
 Nevertheless, according to Penrose's cosmic censorship hypothesis, the singularity will be confined within the event horizon bounding the black hole, so the spacetime region outside will still have a well-behaved geometry, with strong but finite curvature, that is expected to evolve towards a rather simple form describable by the historic Schwarzschild metric in the spherical limit and by the more recently discovered Kerr metric if angular momentum is present.
 If the precursor has a magnetic field, it is dispelled during the collapse, as black holes are thought to have no magnetic field of their own.

 On the other hand, the nature of the kind of singularity to be expected inside a black hole remains rather controversial.
 According to theories based on quantum mechanics, at a later stage, the collapsing object will reach the maximum possible energy density for a certain volume of space or the Planck density (as there is nothing that can stop it).
 This is the point at which it has been hypothesized that the known laws of gravity cease to be valid.
 There are competing theories as to what occurs at this point.
 For example loop quantum gravity predicts that a Planck star would form.
 Regardless, it is argued that gravitational collapse ceases at that stage and a singularity, therefore, does not form.